 The monitor in a new look

-Since 2022, we no longer present the monitor as a report, but as an online website.
+Since 2022, we have presented the monitor on a website.
 On the website, all research results can be reviewed by anyone.
 A map has been created on which the networks and initiatives are marked.
 The website is primarily intended as an accountability tool for management, but it also has a secondary purpose: those involved in the neighbourhood can find out what other initiatives there are, which may further stimulate networking.

 Read more about the Resilient BoTu2028 programme and the results of our research at: https://www.veldacademie.nl/veerkracht-monitor-botu